Skip to main content

 )

-But that is not efficient, especially because most of them are identical.
+But that isn’t efficient, especially because most of them are identical.
 The deep merge capabilities of Chef Infra Client allows attributes to be layered across cookbooks, recipes, roles, and environments.
-This allows an attribute to be reused across nodes, making use of default attributes set at the cookbook level, but also providing a way for certain attributes (with a higher attribute precedence) to be applied only when they are supposed to be.
+This allows an attribute to be reused across nodes, making use of default attributes set at the cookbook level, but also providing a way for certain attributes (with a higher attribute precedence) to be applied only when they’re supposed to be.

 For example, a role named baseline.rb: